Last updated: 5/20 1:00 p.m.

 Business owners or managers who have questions about the restrictionsin the City’s latest Business Activity and Stay at Home Order can email firstname.lastname@example.org.
 Restaurants may provide food through delivery or pickup, drive-through, and online or phone ordering only.
 Walk-in ordering and dine-in services are prohibited.
 Residents or employees who believe a business is in violation of current restrictions are urged to contact 311.

-Resources for workers have been added to the phila.gov/covid-19 page.
+A FAQ for workers has been added to the phila.gov/covid-19 page.
 A blog post will be updated with additional resources as they become available.
 The post includes a survey for workers affected by COVID-19 to gain more information about the impact.

 - First, you should have experienced actual symptoms.
 Even though you can carry the disease without showing signs, if you get tested while you’re asymptomatic, it might be too early to detect and you could get a false negative, Farley explained.